Dmitri9149/Interpreter-for-Lisp-like-DSL-with-Rust/README.md

 The Rust interpreter for Lisp has to partly answer the question.

 There is excellent tutorial how to make [C interpreter for Lisp](https://buildyourownlisp.com/)
-And there is already "translation" of the tutorial to the Rust:
+And there is already good "translation" of the tutorial to the Rust:
 [Build your own Lisp with Rust](https://dev.to/deciduously/rust-your-own-lisp-50an)